mrizzi/poc/rest-graph/README.md

 * get analysis status updates while analysis is running

 Features to be added: check the [Issues](https://github.com/mrizzi/poc/issues) for enhancements already planned and feel free to add your request for new features if it's not there yet.

+## REST endpoints

+All the available endpoints are described with OpenAPI specifications in the [openapi.yaml](src/main/resources/META-INF/openapi.yaml) file.
+It can be analyzed, for example, with the online [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/mrizzi/poc/main/rest-graph/src/main/resources/META-INF/openapi.yaml)
+A Swagger UI is also embedded in the Windup API and accessible from the provided sample page as described below in the [Test with Swagger UI](#test-with-swagger-ui) paragraph.

 ## Run on Minikube
 Install a Minikube instance following instructions from.